 My wife and I stayed in Black Hawk in late September.
-We drove to Cripple Creek to check it out on that trip, where we also walked around Central City.
+We also drove to Cripple Creek to check it out on that trip, and we also walked around Central City.
 The drive from Black Hawk to Cripple Creek takes about 2.5 hours without traffic.

 Cripple Creek is a small casino town.
 Its main feeder market is Colorado Springs.
 Table games were still closed under state order due to COVID-19 during our visit.